 Many previous employers decide to provide merely the basic facts about the applicant and nothing more than that.
 But at the same time, there may be some managers who will be happy to disclose more detailed references.

-The employers must have a policy in order to help themselves handle reference requests, providing information about what particulars they can supply.
+It is likely that your former employer will have a policy in order to help themselves handle reference requests, providing information about what particulars they can supply.
 Having said that, some industries, such as Financial Services Authority, are required to give reference as per law.

 What can an employment reference include?